bioinformaticsdotca/CSHL_2019/Module15/EM_GSEA_lab.md

 <img src="https://github.com/bioinformaticsdotca/Pathways_2018/blob/master/module3_lab/img/EMinput2.png?raw=true" alt="EM" width="750" />

 ###IMPORTANT###
 We populated the fields manually.
 If you work with your own data, a way to populate automatically the fields is to drag and drop your GSEA folder in the 'Data Set' window.
-You are encouraged to give it a try once you finished the lab.
+You are encouraged to give it a try once you finished the lab with your own GSEA results.

 Unformatted results: